 A red, yellow, and green readout of workflow, data, staff, provider, and operational maturity.

-Recommended proof path
+Recommended validation path

 A first workflow with sandbox boundaries, review points, success criteria, and launch questions.